ArduPilot/MethodicConfigurator/USERMANUAL.md

 #### 7. Uploading Parameters to the Flight Controller

 - You can also jump to a particular file using the Combobox as explained in [2.
-Select an Intermediate Parameter File](#2-select-an-intermediate-parameter-file)
+Select an intermediate parameter file](#2-select-an-intermediate-parameter-file-optional)
 - **After editing parameters, click the `Upload selected params to FC, and advance to next param file` button to upload the (`Upload` checkbox) selected parameters to the flight controller.**
-- All parameter's `New Value` and `Change Reason` will be written to the current intermediate parameter file, irrespective of the `Upload` checkboxes
+- All parameter' `New Value` and `Change Reason` will be written to the current intermediate parameter file, irrespective of the `Upload` checkboxes
 - The application will then:
   - upload the selected and changed parameters to the flight controller
   - reset the flight controller if necessary for the new parameter values to take effect